nvim-telescope/telescope.nvim/README.md

 nnoremap <silent> gr <cmd>lua require'telescope.builtin'.lsp_references{ shorten_path = true }<CR>
 ```

+What this does:

-* Make the paths full size
+* Make the paths full size by default.
+On LSP references we are shortening paths.
 * Bind `<ctrl-p>` for a common mapping to find files.
-Using `telescope.builtin.git_files` is better in git directories, a toggle can be programmed in to detect if it's a git directory.
+  - Using `telescope.builtin.git_files` is better in git directories.
+You can make a toggle to detect if it's a git directory.
-* Bind `gr` to find references in LSP. `telescope.builtin.lsp_workspace_symbols` and `telescope.builtin.lsp_document_symbols` are also good to bind for LSP.
+* Bind `gr` to find references in LSP.
+  - `telescope.builtin.lsp_workspace_symbols` and `telescope.builtin.lsp_document_symbols` are also good to bind for LSP.

 ## Mappings